SPRING SEMESTER OUTING ON FRIDAY, APRIL 24 IS CANCELLED

 Please register as soon as you can commit!
 Foursomes are filled on a first-come-first-assigned basis.
 Please remember this IS an assignment and students need time to complete their business golf plans based on playing with you.

-To register for the Fall Semester 2019 Business Golf outing:
+To register for the Spring Semester 2020 Business Golf outing:

 You will receive an email confirming your registration.